Measles

 Healthcare providers should consider measles in patients with:

-- Fever, rash, and any of the “3 Cs” – cough, coryza (runny nose), or conjunctivitis
+- Clinical symptoms consistent with measles including fever, rash, and any of the “3 Cs” – cough, coryza (runny nose), or conjunctivitis.

-- In the prior 3 weeks, any: travel outside of North America, transit through U.S. international airports, or interaction with international visitors (including at U.S. tourist attractions).
+- International travel such as travel outside of North America, transit through U.S. international airports, or interaction with international visitors (including at U.S. tourist attractions) in the last 21 days.

-Ask about measles vaccination status, onset and duration of fever and rash, exposure to other persons with febrile rash illness, travel history, and international visitors in the three weeks prior to illness.
+Ask about measles vaccination status, onset and duration of fever and rash, exposure to other persons with febrile rash illness, travel history, and contact with international visitors or visitors from areas with recent measles outbreaks in the three weeks prior to illness.
 When suspecting measles in your patient, immediately mask and isolate the patient per airborne precautions.
 Infected people are contagious from 4 days before rash onset through 4 days after rash onset.

 Recommendations for suspected cases of measles